jaspervdj/jaspervdj/posts/2012-12-19-skateboard-belgian-police.markdown

 could subject me to a drug and alcohol test as well.
 I was obviously not under the influence of any drugs and said that I would take such tests if required.

-I was a bit annoyed that the fact he asked this since there was no reason whatsoever to suspect I would be under the influence of any drugs.
-Hence, it felt more like some kind of personal revenge.
+I was a bit annoyed that he asked this since there was no reason whatsoever to suspect I would be under the influence of any drugs: hence, it felt more like some kind of personal revenge.

 Continuing in this mindset, he claimed that we seriously risked damaging the parked cars in that street.
 I won't go into waste-of-time what-if scenarios in